notHulK11/CantoCaptions/README.md

 | 獎                | 奬              | zoeng2   |

 ### Other
-These are other variants chosen for a variety of other Cantonese words.
 | Selected Variant | Other Variants | Jyutping                       | Explanation               |
 | ---------------- | -------------- | ------------------------------ | ------------------------- |
 | 畀                | 俾              | bei2                           |                           |